millerlp/OWHL/README.md

 should be copied and pasted into the standard Arduino `boards.txt` file.
 On Windows, this file is found in the arduino installation folder, for example:`arduino-1.6.4/hardware/arduino/avr/boards.txt`.
 On Mac OS X, this file is found by going to your Applications folder, long-clicking on Arduino.app, and choosing "Show package contents".
 Then in the Contents folder that opens up, go to `Contents/Java/hardware/arduino/avr/boards.txt`.

-* `Eagle_files/` - This directory contains Eagle CAD designs for the OWHL printed circuit boards, along with Gerber files that can be used to order (bare) circuit boards from online suppliers.
+* `Hardware_files/` - This directory contains Eagle CAD designs for the OWHL printed circuit boards, along with Gerber files that can be used to order (bare) circuit boards from online suppliers.
+Schematic images and board layout images can be found in subdirectories of the `OWHL_revC` directory.
 Revision C is the current version (circa 2016-2019) and is not physically compatible with the earlier revisions.
 The same software works on all hardware versions.
 An Excel parts list file `OWHL_RevC_parts_simplified_20191001.xlsx` can also be found in the `OWHL_revC` subdirectory.